kaizen-ai/kaizenflow/documentation/general/notebooks.md

   df["id"] = df["id"] + 1
   ```
   - This computation is not idempotent, since if you execute it multiple times
-    is going to increment the column "id" at every iteration
+    is going to increment the column `id` at every iteration

 - **_Good_**
   - A better approach is to always create a new "copy", e.g.,